Azure Subscription onboarding

 **Enable Public Subnet**

-Toggle this option to create a DB Service with public access in the VNet.
-Additionally, provide the following details for the subnet:
+Toggle this option to create a DB Service with public access in the VNet.\

 An existing VNet and Subnet can be used for hosting databases by registering the network details: